nontapatnon/python-course-master/01Basic.md

 The Python script `game.py` implements the game.
 It uses the function draw_game from the file `draw.py`, or in other words, the `draw` module that implements the logic for drawing the game on the screen.

+The draw module may look something like this:
 ```
 # draw.py